The Quail Springs Church of Christ

 In 1979 when a new building was constructed near the Quail Springs Mall in northwest Oklahoma City, the name was changed to The Quail Springs Church of Christ.
 The 70,000-square-foot building on 20 acres had an auditorium with a seating capacity of 1800.

-Shortly before the building was sold for 4.7 million dollars to an adjacent Baptist church in 2016, the name was changed to "The Springs Church of Christ."
-When they vacated the building they started meeting temporarily in the gymnasium of The Northside Christian Church.
+Shortly before the building was sold for 4.7 million dollars to an adjacent Baptist church in February of 2016, the name was changed to "The Springs Church of Christ."
+When they vacated the building on March 6, 2016 they started meeting temporarily in the gymnasium of The Northside Christian Church.

 Originally, the congregation assembled as a church of Christ.
 Article IV of their "Articles of Incorporation" drawn up in 1961 states: "The purpose or purposes for which the corporation is formed are: To encourage and build up churches that will in all their work, worship, and teaching, use and employ only that which is authorized and required in the New Testament, rejecting all creeds, innovations and devices of man, such as the use of mechanical instruments of music in connection with the worship and of any societies other than the Church of Christ in carrying out the work of God, or the teaching of any unscriptural or speculative theories on unfulfilled prophecies such as the personal return and reign of Christ on earth, known as the millennium theory, and to see that in the event of a schism within this congregation as a result of departure from such purposes all right and title to any and all such physical assets of the congregation shall at such time vest in the group maintaining the purposes set forth herein, whether such group be in the majority or in the minority."
 Article IV continued in force when the congregation moved to the Quail Springs building.